Best practices for MIG welding mild steel

 - T-joint (a 90-degree joint; the type of weld on this joint is called a fillet weld).
 Keep the gun at a 45-degree angle, or equal distance from each piece.
 When making multiple weld passes, the work angles change slightly.
 This helps avoid uneven weld beads and undercuts.

 - Lap joint (also a fillet weld).
 Angle the gun between 60 and 70 degrees.
 The thicker the metal being welded, the greater the angle.

 Because of the effects of gravity, the gun work angle must be dropped slightly by 0 to 15 degrees.
 Without changing the work angle, the filler metal may sag or rollover on the bottom side of the weld joint.
 The travel angle, whether using a push or a drag technique, generally remains the same as for a weld joint in the flat position.

-On thick metal when making multi-pass welds, or to bridge a slight gap where fit-up is poor, weave beads may be used to fill a weld joint.
+When making multi-pass welds on thick metal, or to bridge a slight gap where fit-up is poor, weave beads may be used to fill a weld joint.
 A slight hesitation at the top toe of the weld helps prevent undercut and ensure proper tie-in of the weld to the base metal.

-- The vertical up technique: Beginning at the bottom of a joint and welding up can provide better penetration on thicker materials (typically 1/4 in. or more).
+With the vertical up technique, begin is beginning at the bottom of a joint and welding up.
+This can provide better penetration on thicker materials (typically 1/4 inch or more).
 The travel angle of the gun is a 5 to 15 degree drop from the perpendicular position.
 A slight weaving motion can help control the size, shape and cooling effects of the weld puddle.

-Most people can create good looking, high quality MIG welds with a combination of practice and following the techniques discussed.
-For more information, including troubleshooting advice, visit the MIG Resources page on Miller's Web site.
+Most people can create good-looking, high quality MIG welds with a combination of practice and following the techniques discussed.